Did Kittle sneakily wear famous ‘F–k Dallas' shirt in 49ers' win?

 Instead, he might have worn the shirt, but kept it on the down-low, likely wanting to avoid another $14,000 fine from the NFL.

-If he did, he couldn't keep it a secret and might have spilled the beans to Cowboys tight end Jake Ferguson on the field after the game. (h/t CBS Sports' Matt Lively)
+If he did, he couldn't keep it a secret and might have spilled the beans to Cowboys tight end Jake Ferguson on the field after the game (h/t CBS Sports' Matt Lively).

 San Francisco 49ers